-- Shipping and handling costs The company elected to account for shipping and handling activities that occur before the customer has obtained control of a good as fulfillment activities rather than as a promised service. - Measurement of transaction price The Company has elected to exclude from the measurement of transaction price all taxes assessed by a governmental authority that are both imposed on, and concurrent with, a specific revenueproducing transaction and collected by the Company from a customer for sales taxes. - Contract costs The Company has elected to recognize the incremental costs of obtaining a contract as an expense when incurred if the amortization period is one year or less.
+- Shipping and handling costs The company elected to account for shipping and handling activities that occur before the customer has obtained control of a good as fulfillment activities rather than as a promised service. - Measurement of transaction price The Company has elected to exclude from the measurement of transaction price all taxes assessed by a governmental authority that are both imposed on, and concurrent with, a specific revenue-producing transaction and collected by the Company from a customer for sales taxes.

+Contract costs - The Company has elected to recognize the incremental costs of obtaining a contract as an expense when incurred if the amortization period is one year or less.

-The adoption of ASC 606 did not have an impact on our consolidated results of operations for the year ended October 31, 2019.
+The adoption of ASC 606 did not have an impact on our consolidated results of operations.